optimumprime-nl/cuda-vector/README.md

 ### Next features

 Integration with `std::vector`, iterators, capacity are not yet implemented.
+See Projects tab for more.